 Other common injuries include abdominal injuries, back injuries, blast injuries, bleeding and hemorrhaging, blunt force trauma, bone fractures, crush injuries, cuts and lacerations, facial injuries, hearing loss, limb amputation, organ damage, lung collapse or injury, puncture wounds, and spinal cord injuries.

-These injuries often cause pain, suffering, medical treatment, and the resulting bills, lost earnings, long-term financial losses, loss of companionship, and funeral expenses if the injury results in death.
+These injuries often cause pain, suffering, medical treatment, resulting bills, lost earnings, long-term financial losses, loss of companionship, and funeral expenses if the injury results in death.